loro-dev/loro/docs/JsonSchema.md

 Loro is diligently going towards the v1.0 stable version, during which the encoding format of Loro will inevitably bring some changes.
 In order to allow early trial users to smoothly migrate their historical data, Loro needs to add a more universal, and even human-readable, self-describing encoding format.
 This can also serve as the data source for future Loro dev-tools for visualization.

-The following is a introduction of this specification.

 ## Document

-The document is the highest level of the specification.
-It consist of all `Changes` and `Operations` and some metadata that describes the document such as the start/end version, the schema version, etc. The global context will also be at this level. the role of the global context is to reduce the document's encoding size and enhance its readability.
-For example, a `PeerID` of `u64` not only interferes with vision but is also completely unhelpful in distinguishing multiple peers.
-It is more intuitive to use simple numbers such as the index 0, 1, and 2.
+`Document` is the highest level of the specification.
+It consists of all `Change`s and `Op`s and some metadata that describes the document, such as the start/end version, the schema version, etc.

+We will also extract the 64-bit integer PeerID to the beginning of the document and replace it internally with incrementing numbers starting from zero: 0, 1, 2, 3...
+This significantly reduces the document size and enhances readability.

 ```ts
 {